Last updated: 19 October 2017

 * Diocletian becomes severely ill followed by a lengthy recovery.

 * Joint abdication and retirement of Diocletian and Maximian Herculius on 1 May.

 In May of 305 Constantius succeeded Maximian Herculius as Augustus of the West and Galerius Maximian succeeded Diocletian as Augustus of the East, as planned.
-Flavius Valerius Severus (Severus), a close friend of Galerius Maximian, was appointed Caesar of the West by Constantius (as a result of persuasion by Galerius Maximian) and Galerius Valerius Maximinus Daia (Maximinus) was appointed Caesar of the East by Galerius Maximian.
+Flavius Valerius Severus (Severus), a close friend of Galerius Maximian, was appointed Caesar of the West by Constantius (as a result of persuasion by Galerius Maximian) and Galerius Valerius Maximinus Daia (Maximinus) was appointed Caesar of the East by Galerius Maximian (his uncle by marriage).
 The second Tetrarchy was thus created.